MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 ## Launch an instance

-Use the launch an instance checklist to launch an instance.
+A new checklist to launch an instance.

 http://tinyurl.com/starting-an-instance